City Walks Through Italy: Your Guide to 20 Must-See Destinations

 You can still see the remnants of that civilization, including the Greek Theatre, built in the 5th century BC in the old city of Ortigia.
 It is a beautiful old town with narrow lanes and a great view across the blue water.

 And as the weather is warm, Ortigia Island is perfect for swimming, like the area known as Forte Vigliena.
-Take the steps down to the sea for a swim and sunbathe on the rocks.
+Take the steps to the sea for a swim and sunbathe on the rocks.

 This is such an inspiring list of destinations!
 You included some of my favorites, like Orvieto and Modena, plus plenty others to inspire even more of my Italian travels.
 I especially enjoyed reading about the highlights for each destination.